Greek PM easily wins confidence vote, EU showdown looms

 German Foreign Minister Frank-Walter Steinmeier said Berlin was fully aware of its political and moral responsibility for the "terrible events" in Greece during the Nazi occupation from 1941 to 1944.
 "Still, we are firmly convinced that all reparations issues, including forced loans, are judicially settled once-and-for-all," he added.

-Another minister announced in parliament plans to halt a Canadian-run gold mine project (ELD.TO) and cancel a development scheme at Athens' former airport, part of a wider roll-back of privatisations that were agreed as a condition of the bailout.
+Another minister announced in parliament plans to halt a Canadian-run gold mine project and cancel a development scheme at Athens' former airport, part of a wider roll-back of privatizations that were agreed as a condition of the bailout.

 Varoufakis has proposed a six-month transition during which Greece wants to be allowed to issue more short-term treasury bills, run a smaller budget surplus and receive European Central Bank profits on Greek bond holdings.